christroutner/docs-localtradelist/docs/technology/architecture.md

 This page describes how the different pieces of technology fit together to make Local Trade List work.
 Below is a diagram showing the pieces of software that make Local Trade List function.
 On the left is the blockchain infrastructure.
 On the right is the IPFS infrastructure.

+At the bottom of this page is a summary of the political ramifications of this technology.

 ![Dependency Architecture](architecture01.png)

 Here are links to the software in the diagram: